martinm43/stroman/README.md

 12. tiebreaker.py
-Function containing tiebreaker logic based on dicts (in progress)
+Function containing tiebreaker logic based on dicts containing team records and head to heads.
+Current time of development (may) is a bit too early to start thinking about tiebreaker logic for playoffs.

 13. missing_read.py
-Reads missing games (games that have not yet been played) from database.
+Reads missing games (games that have not yet been played) from an excel worksheet.
+Worksheet is a work in progress, development paused.

 14. missing_write.py
-Writes missing games to database (in progress).
+Writes missing games to excel worksheet (in progress).
+Note that there is the possibility that our update dates might be the reason for the win discrepancy.
+The goal here is not to track specific wins and losses at this point, but to assess team performance using raw stats.